 - Identification (e.g. Drivers Licence).

 - A letter from your employer confirming you are conducting Essential Business work on a farm.
 Download the letter template.

 6. Review your list of jobs to be done

-Does it have to be done in the next four weeks or can it be postponed?
+Consider whether jobs need to be done during Alert Level 3 or 4 or if they can be postponed.
 Some services will still be available.
 See the list of key support services.

 7. Call your main suppliers/contractors